 Placing the spine in traction by means of a system of weights and pulleys can relieve pressure and encourage blood flow to compromised areas.

 Physical therapy for radiculopathy focuses on strengthening the muscles that support the back, stretching to promote flexibility and range of motion, and improving posture to distribute body weight more evenly.
 A physical therapist can also apply interventions such as hot or cold packs.

 In some patients, range of motion in the neck is so limited that it’s disabling.
 Restoring range of motion can not only diminish pain, but also improve the patient’s ability to care for him- or herself, which in turn improves social interaction and boosts emotional health.

 Over-the-counter or carefully prescribed pain medication might offer some relief as other therapies are initiated.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as naproxen (Aleve) and ibuprofen (Advil) can be extremely effective in reducing radicular pain.
 Muscle relaxants, opioid medications, and short-term oral corticosteroids can help as well.

 Injections are both a treatment and a diagnostic tool: if injection of an anesthetic (or an anesthetic mixed with a corticosteroid) relieves your pain, it probably originates in the nerve that was blocked by the anesthetic.

-Inspired Spine is a leader in minimally invasive keyhole surgery.
+Inspired Spine is the national leader in minimally invasive spinal surgery.
 We offer a full range of treatments, beginning with more conservative measures and advancing to surgical options in patients with persistent pain.
-Call (727) MY-SPINE to schedule a consultation with an Inspired Spine provider near you.
+Schedule a free consultation to learn more about our conservative treatment path.